-At the end of the Quicken conversion, you are asked to choose which account you used for Accounts Receivable (A/R).
-(QuickBooks automatically recognizes the A/R account in Quicken.)
+At the end of the Quicken conversion (unless you use Quicken Deluxe), you are asked to choose which account you used for Accounts Receivable (A/R).

 As the conversion finishes, QuickBooks gives you a list of names to which you made payments but which you have not used in your accounts receivable account.
 This list may contain not only the names of customers, vendors, and employees, but also descriptions such as "Deposit," "Transfer," and "Interest."